 Innovative drone company, Aerial Power, is poised to benefit from the growingly drone-friendly environment in Australia with patent protection for its solar panel cleaning drone.

 The recent easing of restrictions means that Australia has become a more attractive place to research and develop drone-based applications.
-The country’s Civil Aviation Safety Authority reduced regulatory requirements in September, which means that flying drones under 2kg in weight no longer need a ‘remotely piloted aircraft’ operator’s certificate.
+The country’s Civil Aviation Safety Authority (CASA) reduced regulatory requirements in September, which means that flying drones under 2kg in weight no longer need a ‘remotely piloted aircraft’ operator’s certificate.

 The country has immense potential to produce large quantities of solar power – and its current 6GW is expected to double by 2020 (according to the ‘Renew Economy’).